Avantika2511/Task-3-SQL-for-Data-Analysis/README.md

 );

-💾 Step 3: Insert Sample Data:
+💾 Step 3: Insert Data:

- insert data manually:

 sql code:

 INSERT INTO Customers VALUES (1, 'Alice', 'alice@gmail.com'); ..(like this more)